Christine Jennings: 2004

 Jennings lost the 2004 primary for the seat to the eventual nominee, Jan Schneider, by 47% to 38% in a four-candidate race, despite outspending Schneider by a ratio of nearly 4 to 1.
-"Her supporters attribute this outcome, though, to Jennings’ late start, and they say her business background gives her both better cross-party appeal and stronger fundraising potential."
+"Her supporters attribute this outcome, though, to Jennings's late start, and they say her business background gives her both better cross-party appeal and stronger fundraising potential."

 2006

 Jennings won 61.8% of the vote in the September 5, 2006 Democratic primary, having heavily outraised Schneider during the campaign.
-CQPolitics.com wrote that while Schneider had run game challenges to Harris as the Democratic nominee in 2002 and 2004, "[her] strongest appeal was to more liberal elements of the 13th District constituency, and many Democratic officials thought Jennings’ business background would make her a more viable general election contender".
+CQPolitics.com wrote that while Schneider had run game challenges to Harris as the Democratic nominee in 2002 and 2004, "[her] strongest appeal was to more liberal elements of the 13th District constituency, and many Democratic officials thought Jennings's business background would make her a more viable general election contender".

 Poll numbers showed Jennings with a lead, which varied from 2–12% based on five polls.

 In November, Jennings faced Republican Vern Buchanan, who won a bitterly fought Republican primary with 32.3% of the vote.
 Buchanan's fund-raising receipts more than tripled those of Jennings, including infusions of nearly $6 million of his own money.
 Jennings was endorsed by the Sarasota Herald-Tribune, the major newspaper in District 13.

 After the votes were counted, Buchanan narrowly led Jennings by fewer than four hundred votes.
 In Sarasota County, Florida, there were almost 18,000 undervotes in the race.
 Some advocated for a revote, but that rarely occurs in Florida, and would have been a first in Florida for the federal office.

 In March 2007 a letter surfaced "in which Electronic Systems & Software Inc. (ES&S)— the company that manufactured the electronic voting machines used in the Florida 13 election—told election officials that the voting screens exhibited slow response times during testing."
 The following week "California Democratic Rep. Juanita Millender-McDonald, chairwoman of the House Administration Committee ... announced the formation of the task force" to investigate the election.

-The House committee dismissed Jennings' challenge on February 25, 2008, and affirmed the certified result of the FL-13 declaring Buchanan the winner of the 2006 election.
+The House committee dismissed Jennings's challenge on February 25, 2008, and affirmed the certified result of the FL-13 declaring Buchanan the winner of the 2006 election.
 The full House of Representatives affirmed the committee's findings in HR 989, declaring that machine error could not be demonstrated after a Government Accountability Office (GAO) review in Sarasota.
 Jennings dropped her challenge to the race shortly after to focus on her 2008 Congressional rematch against Buchanan.